philipwalton/blog/articles/the-dark-side-of-polyfilling-css.md

 ## The `random` keyword

-The feature we're going to polyfill is a (pretend) new CSS keyword called `random`.
-Random is a number between 0 and 1, just like what `Math.random()` returns in JavaScript.
+The feature we're going to polyfill is a (pretend) new CSS keyword called `random`, which evaluates to a number between 0 and 1 (just like what `Math.random()` returns in JavaScript).

-Here's an example showing how random might be used in CSS:
+Here's an example showing how random might be used:

 ```css
 .foo {